-- A. Full time regular employees may enroll in the City's Group Health insurance plan.
+- A. Effective every July 1 thereafter, the Employer shall pay the first eight percent (8%) increase of the monthly premium.
+Any increase over eight percent (8%) per year will be shared percent (50%) by the Employer and fifty percent (50%) by the Employee. - B. Contributions shall be made, on or before the fifteenth day following the month in which the employee worked, to the "Locals 302 and 612, of the International Union of Operating Engineers Construction Industry Health and Security Fund" in the manner as set forth in the Fund Agreement of said Fund. - A. Full time regular employees may enroll in the City's Group Health insurance plan.
 The City shall pay 100% of the employee's health insurance premium and 90% of the dependents' health insurance premium.
-The employee shall pay the remaining 10% of the health insurance premium through payroll deduction. - B. Nothing in this section precludes the parties from further discussing or negotiating a transition from City health plan to the International Union of Operating Engineers Construction Industry Health and Security Fund during the life of this Agreement.
+The employee shall pay the remaining 10% of the health insurance premium through payroll deduction. - B. Nothing in this section precludes the parties from further discussing or negotiating attransition from City health plan to the International Union of Operating Engineers Construction Industry Health and Security Fund during the life of this Agreement.